 - Use it as a marinade for chicken, pork, or seafood.
 You’ll find instructions for marinating, along with oven and grill instructions with my Best Chicken Marinades.

-- And finally as mentioned above, we use this dressing in my Fish Taco Bowls, but it would also be great over my Fish Taco Lettuce Wraps with Mango Salsa, just sub it in for the avocado crema.!
+- And finally as mentioned above, we use this dressing in my Fish Taco Bowls, but it would also be great over my Fish Taco Lettuce Wraps with Mango Salsa, just sub it in for the avocado crema.

-For a creamy dressing check out my tips below for how to add and egg to this dressing, or you can also add a tablespoon of good quality mayonnaise at a time until it’s as creamy as you’d like.
+For a creamy dressing check out my tips below for how to add an egg to this dressing, or you can also add a tablespoon of good quality mayonnaise at a time until it’s as creamy as you’d like.
 Both sour cream and Greek yogurt can also be mixed in 1 tablespoon at a time until the desired consistency is reached.

 Add 1/2 to 1 diced jalapeno to the blender, this is one of our favorite variations, so yummy!